Edit

 Scheduled An update is scheduled for the rooms in a given ring.
 Please keep in mind that an update will only show Scheduled after the progression hits the ring the room is in.
 For example, if a new update is in the Staging ring, it would only show Scheduled for rooms in the Staging ring.

-Other rings will have a “Not required” status until the update progresses to that ring.
+Other rings have a “Not required” status until the update progresses to that ring.

 In progress An update is in progress, and individual rings show status.
-This state shows the overall ring status, and therefore if an update applies to a single room in the Staging ring in your tenant, the update will have an “In Progress” state until the Executive ring is reached.
+This state shows the overall ring status, and therefore if an update applies to a single room in the Staging ring in your tenant, the update has an “In Progress” state until the Executive ring is reached.

 Completed with failures An update has completed progression through all your configured rings and failed in at least one room.